-Is keeping up to date with the latest field crop disease risk and information is important to you?
-If so, take a look at the information services below.
+Is reading the latest in field crop disease risk and information important to you?
+If so, take a look at the information services below:

 ExtensionAUS Field Crop Diseases

-Field Crop Diseases curate a newsletter delivered to your inbox each week which provides a feed of the latest information on crop diseases and their management.
-Subscribe to The week in Field Crop Diseases here.
-You can also follow us on Twitter @AusCropDiseases and Facebook where we provide updates about broadacre field crop disease issues across Australia.
+Field Crop Diseases curate a newsletter of the latest information on crop diseases and delivers it to your inbox each week, providing you a feed of the latest information on crop diseases and their management, and keeping you up-to-date.
+Subscribe to the Crop Disease Roundup here.
+Not only can you get the roundup to your inbox, but also follow us on Twitter @AusCropDiseases and Facebook where we provide updates about broadacre field crop disease issues across Australia.

 GRDC GrowNotes Alert

 Subscribe to GrowNotes Alert to receive high-priority alerts for weed, pest and disease threats – straight to your phone or email.
-Developed by Agriculture Victoria, in collaboration with the GRDC, GrowNotes Alert is a free subscriber-based system which allows you to personalise the alerts you receive by crop type and location.
+Developed by Agriculture Victoria, in collaboration with the GRDC; GrowNotes Alert is a free subscriber-based system which you can personalise to receive alerts by crop type and location.

 With three zoned twitter channels for each GRDC region (@GNAlertSouth, @GNAlertNorth, @GNAlertWest), you can easily stay up-to-date on urgent, actionable and economically important alerts across your area.
 You can also download the iOS app to submit surveillance.

 The Victorian Department of Economic Development, Jobs, Transport and Resources (DEDJTR) provides a Crop Alert subscription service.
 Alerts provide timely information on seasonal disease issues and management options.
 To subscribe contact the CropSafe team.

 Crop Watch is an email newsletter written by SARDI grains pathologists on an as-needs basis through the growing season.
 Subscribe to Crop Watch here.